JWM-CU/mmc3/README.md

 The permalink must be unique for each page, and corresponds to the directory that will store the page in the compiled HTML.
 Refer to your pages in `_config.yml` via the `title` variable.

 ## License
-Copyright 2021 Spencer H. Bryngelson and controlled via the MIT license.
+Copyright 2021 Spencer H. Bryngelson and controlled via the MIT license.<br>
 Copyright 2023 John W. Murray.
 Webpage was forked and modified with changes in content, themes, and styles.